 An entrepreneur and self-styled 'bin lady' who launched a nationwide business from her spare bedroom has been named as the 2012 Businesswoman of the Year

-8 November 2012, source UK Container Maintenance Ltd
+8 November 2012, News release from UK Container Maintenance Ltd

 The Manchester-born 36-year-old established the company, which provides waste container refurbishment services, with her husband in 1998.
 After struggling to secure support from the banks she initially set up in a bedroom at home and took out £15,000 on credit cards to kick-start the firm.

 She has since expanded the firm into a national operation, employing over 80 staff with a multi-million pounds turnover and refurbishing around 78,000 waste containers per year.

 The announcement was made during the 30th annual Women of the Year Luncheon and Awards at the Birmingham Metropole.
 The event celebrates personal achievement and success outside of London in the areas of female enterprise and personal achievement.

 Five other women were shortlisted for this year's award: Andrea Miles, director of Mirrors for Training, Christine Griffiths, director of Aeolus Power (Wind-Energy), Sarah Cressall, managing director of The Creation Station, Vivienne Hudson-Findlay, managing director of Hotelshop UK, and Sheree Cook, director at Cube Environmental.